vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

             mc.Open();

             //After Windows opens the serial port, you need to wait for 5s.
-            //After Windows opens the serial port, the basic at the bottom will restart.
+            //After Windows opens the serial port, the BASIC at the bottom will restart.
             Thread.Sleep(5000);

             int[] coords = new[] {0, 0, 0, 0, 0, 0};